Why Organic Cotton Hats?

 Our Favorite Organic Cotton Hat Styles

 Ready to go organic?
-Conner Hats is proud to share that almost all of our hats’ inner bands, and every single one of our labels is made with GOTS certified organic cotton (and printed with non-toxic vegetable dyes).
-And, we’ve taken sustainable fashion to new heights with our top-selling organic cotton hats.
+Conner Hats is proud to share that almost all of our hats' inner bands, and every single one of our labels is made with GOTS certified organic cotton (and printed with non-toxic vegetable dyes).
+And, we've taken sustainable fashion to new heights with our top-selling organic cotton hats, which are perfect examples of eco fashion.

 Sahara Aussie Cotton Slouch Hat